Podcast: Play in new window | Download

 New numbers pages:

-On the Omniglot blog we step into the bizarre world of Dwile Flonking, and there’s also the usual Language Quiz.
+On the Omniglot blog there a new post entitled Select Choices in which we look at some Swahili words for selection, choice, listening and related things, and there’s the usual Language Quiz.
 See if you can guess what language this is:

-Here’s a clue: this language is spoken in British Columbia in Canada.
+Here’s a clue: this language is spoken mainly in New York in the USA.

 It’s also available on Instagram and TikTok.

-On the Celtiadur blog there’s a new post entitled Gnawing Bites about words for chew, bite, gnaw and related things.
+On the Celtiadur blog there’s a new post entitled Crested Combs about words for comb, crest and related things in the Celtic languages.

 For more Omniglot News, see: